ALib C++ Library

 • The duration value relative to the previous log statement.

 This means that the "absolute", calendrical point in time is not of interest in most cases.
-Nevertheless, the module allows to display also calendar dates and "time of day clock-times" if wished.
+Nevertheless, the module allows displaying also calendar dates and "time of day clock-times" if wished.
 Now, still such display should rather show "steady monotonic" times when listed even if the system clock was changed while a process's log file was written.

 Therefore, no DateTime values are stored with log entries, and if calendrical display is needed, a conversion using class TickConverter is performed.
-The object used for this is created only once and in favour to provide steady log dates, is not updated by the module.
+The object used for this is created only once and in favor to provide steady log dates, is not updated by the module.
 This means, if a software runs for a longer time, changes of the system clock are not reflected and therefore, the calendrical date and time values displayed may start to deviate from the true system clock!

 A software that is using the module has to decide to either actively update the converter (and hence introduce non steady log entries) or to acknowledge the user of the software of the problem of interpreting the date/time values!
-Now in this sample, a software that implements a server process, probably running for days, weeks or even months without a reset, would synchronize the logging module's time converter on a regular basis, e.g. once an hour, to assure correct calendrical log dates.
+Now in this sample, a software that implements a server process, probably running for days, weeks or even months without a reset, would synchronize the logging module's time converter on a regular basis, e.g., once an hour, to ensure correct calendrical log dates.
 In contrast to that, a software that performs a certain task and then exits would not update the converter as break in the time flow would just be confusing.
 A user (reader) of the log file has to be made aware that all calendar dates given, are to be interpreted "relative" to the system's clock setting that the first log-entry showed.

 5. Further Support With Module BaseCamp